 2 Boot Walk Details – Distance: Up to 9kms at Glenveagh.
 Highest point: 100mts.
 Gravel tracks with rocky & uneven sections, stepping stones, board walks & boggy underfoot conditions.

-Travelling south & inland from Dunfanaghy, you reach the iconic Errigal Mountain – seen from afar all around this north western region of Ireland.
+Travelling inland from your accommodation, you reach the iconic Errigal Mountain – seen from afar all around this north western region of Ireland.
 The surrounding landscape around Errigal is a wild, untamed and beautiful landscape with stunning views over “The Poisoned Glen”, Dunlewy and Muckish Mountain.
 Today you have a choice of the following walks:

 1 Boot Walk Details – Distance: Up to 8kms.
 Highest point: 300mts.
 Grassy & boggy tracks with rocky & uneven sections, which can be wet & muddy underfoot.

 Ascending across open mountain, you reach the impressive Errigal with glorious views all around.
 This is a tough climb with tremendous rewards for the effort involved.
 At the top, there is a narrow track between the two peaks where you can enjoy the magnificent 360 degree panorama.
 Descend the same way to return to your minivan.

 2 Boot Walk Details –Distance: Up to 10kms.
 Highest point: 750mts.
 Muddy & boggy off trail walk which can be very wet & slippery underfoot.
 Rocky & slippery towards the top with uneven ground which makes the climb all the more wonderful when you get there.

 Driving south west from here, you then reach the lovely villages of Glenties & Ardara.
 You will be staying in either one of these villages for your final 3 nights & will have dinner together tonight .